Cleaning Your Walls the Green Way

-Fortunately, there's a way better alternative.
-In addition to commercial green cleaning products like Simple Green and others specifically designed for walls, you can also just make your own.
+Fortunately, there's a much better alternative.
+In addition to commercial green cleaning products like Simple Green and others specifically designed for walls, you can just make your own.
 These DIY cleaners do the trick when it comes to lifting grime, and they're way less expensive than their commercial counterparts, so you can save big while you're also restoring your home's handsome looks.

 So what are you waiting for?